 Hello!

-I started Sawya Mind and Body because I understand, from the inside, the particular exhaustion that high-achieving, childfree women carry.
-The burnout that builds quiety beneath a life you’ve consciously and intentionally chosen.
+I started Sawya Mind and Body because I understand, from the inside, the particular exhaustion that high-achieving individuals carry.
+The burnout that builds quietly beneath a life you've worked so hard to build.

 I know that experience - that's why I have created a space that truly understands.